macthomasengineering/MteEVAL-b4x-library/README.md

 ##Linking to your project

-* To use the Android or Java editions, add the .JAR and .XML files to your _Additional Libraries_ folder and check the MteEval library in the Libraries Manager of the IDE.
+* To use the Android or Java editions, add the .JAR and .XML files to your _Additional Libraries_ folder and check the MteEVAL library in the Libraries Manager of the IDE.
 * For iOS, copy the modules Codeblock.bas, Codegen.bas, PCODE.bas, and Run.bas to your project folder or place them in the _Shared Modules_ folder.
 Then add the modules to the project through the IDE.